 Input Quadruple tap | Left earbud Lower volume | Right earbud Raise volume |

-Should you use the Sony Sound Connect for the Sony LinkBuds Fit?
+Should you use the Sony Sound Connect app for the Sony LinkBuds Fit?

 Sony’s Sound Connect app may not be an essential companion to the Sony LinkBuds Fit, but it does offer some tangible benefits, like being able to manually janitor your connections, tinker with EQ settings, and toggle some of the advanced features on or off.
 Though some might be worried about privacy, there doesn’t appear to be much access to sensitive information on your phone.

-You’ll need to use the app to enable the Sony 360 Reality audio and follow the necessary steps if you’re looking to consume spatial audio content.
+If you want to consume spatial audio content, you’ll need to use the app to enable Sony 360 Reality audio and follow the necessary steps.
 Additionally, much like the latest LinkBuds Open, you can toggle virtual sound environments like a cafe, speaker, or your room at home.

 How do the Sony LinkBuds Fit connect?